Live case adds real-world urgency to business education

 “There is incredible value in getting unjaded, objective ideas,” Epple said.
 “Binghamton students also have an unbelievable aptitude that you’re not going to find at most universities.”

-The top team traveled to A+E’s global offices in New York City the following spring to tour the headquarters.
-Prior to the visit, Epple asked each student more about the profession they saw themselves in after graduation, and he arranged one-on-ones with employees who worked in similar jobs at the network.
+The top team from the case study traveled to A+E’s global offices in New York City the following spring to tour the headquarters.
+Prior to the visit, Epple and Cayne asked the students about the professions they saw themselves in after graduation, and he arranged one-on-ones for them with employees who worked in similar jobs at the network.

 From entertainment industry to automobiles